jakubpulaczewski/pipeline-flow/docs/pages/intro/quick_start.rst

 Installation
 ------------
-``pipeline-orchestrator`` is available on PyPI and can be installed using pip or poetry.
+``pipeline-flow`` is available on PyPI and can be installed using pip or poetry.
 To install using pip, run:

 .. code:: bash

-  pip install pipeline-orchestrator  # or better use poetry
+  pip install pipeline-flow  # or better use poetry

 Setup
 ------------